Fractional laser photothermolysis for early correction of ecchymoses: development of an effective therapeutic protocol

 Abstract

-Introduction.
-Correction of ecchymoses remains an urgent task in dermatology and aesthetic medicine.
-Persistent skin discoloration caused by the breakdown of hemoglobin (oxyhemoglobin → deoxyhemoglobin → methemoglobin → biliverdin → bilirubin → hemosiderin) causes psychological discomfort in patients and increases the duration of rehabilitation after injuries, operations or invasive procedures.
-The insufficient effectiveness of traditional methods (topical applications of heparin-containing drugs, cold/heat) actualizes the search for physical technologies to accelerate hemorrhage resorption.
+BACKGROUND: The correction of ecchymoses remains a pressing issue in dermatology and esthetic medicine.
+Persistent skin discoloration caused by hemoglobin breakdown (oxyhemoglobin → deoxyhemoglobin → methemoglobin → biliverdin → bilirubin → hemosiderin) leads to psychological discomfort for patients and prolongs rehabilitation after trauma, surgery, or invasive procedures.
+The limited effectiveness of conventional approaches (topical heparin-containing agents, cold/heat therapy) highlights the need for physical technologies to accelerate hematoma resolution.

 Full Text